ThomasWeiser/elmfire/README.md

 ## Testing

-I started a testing app, living in the directory `test`.
+There is a testing app, living in the directory `test`, that covers most of the code.
-It runs a given sequence of tasks on the Firebase API and logs these steps along with the query results.
+It runs a given sequence of tasks on the Firebase API and logs these steps along with the several results.

 This app uses a small ad-hoc testing framework for task-based code.